Lay the groundwork for improved connections to make both more effective

 3 ways you can get your PR and sales operations working together

 When everyone is working in their own secret silo it increases the likelihood of duplicate efforts and misunderstanding.
 Get the teams together for open, honest dialogue.

 - Create consistent communication channels.

 When information is shared on a regular basis, everyone will be better able to see the big picture.
 Establish a system for a continuous flow of information.

 - Hire a PR firm to help you.

 When PR and sales teams are constantly at odds, bringing in an outside, unbiased voice could be the answer.
 You need someone to listen to all sides and develop a cohesive plan for a mutually supportive operation without personalities and past experiences getting in the way.

 Let the professionals at Axia Public Relations help you build unity between your sales and marketing departments for increased productivity and profits.
-Contact us or download our free e-book Maximizing Your Public Relations Investment to learn more.
+Contact us or download our e-book Maximizing Your Public Relations Investment to learn more.

 Lisa Goldsberry is a blogger for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Lisa has worked for Axia since December 2013.
 Learn more about Lisa Goldsberry.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.